About the Journal

 Focus and Scope

 Global Education Review is a forum for reporting approaches to and implications of educational practice, as well as the influence of social, economic, and political forces on educational practice in different countries or global regions.
-GER is published in thematic issues that reflect on policy and practice in educational settings in the United States and abroad.
-Selected themes focus on issues that are relevant to the field of education. with implications for policy nationally and/or globally.
+GER is published in thematic and non-thematic issues that reflect on historical and contemporary policy and practice in educational settings in the United States and abroad.
+Selected themes focus on issues that are relevant to the field of education, with implications for policy nationally and/or globally.

 Theoretical, empirical, and policy related articles are welcomed that address critical issues in education throughout the world.